ThomasGreiner/sublime-extras/README.md

 ## Syntax

-Start a TODO block using `TODO: <title>` as the first line.
-Optionally, you can end the TODO block using `:TODO` as the last line.
+Start a TODO block using `TODO:`, optionally followed by a title, as its first line.
+Finally, you can end the TODO block using `:TODO` as the last line.

 Within the TODO block you can add tasks that start with one of the characters below followed by a whitespace: